Its-Haze/league-rpc/README.md

 ### Summoner Icons

 Who let the Kitten and the Penguin out?
 I did 😎.
-Now you too, can show off your favorite summoner icon, righ there on Discord!
+Now you too, can show off your favorite summoner icon, right there on Discord!

 ![summoner-icon-1](images/in_client_icon_1.png) ![summoner-icon-2](images/in_client_icon_2.png)

 ### Ranked Games

 You can show off your rank emblem right in your Discord Presence.
 - SoloQ/Flex: Shows off your Rank emblem + LP
 - TFT: Shows off your TFT rank emblem + LP
-- Arena: Shows off your Arena meddalion + Your rating
+- Arena: Shows off your Arena medallion + Your rating

 If you want to hide your rank, then add the ``--no-rank`` argument, to **disable** this feature.
 As it's enabled by default.